-News HighlightsPage address: https://www.mnsu.edu/media/news.html
+News HighlightsPage address: http://www.mnsu.edu/media/news.html

 Arts & Entertainment

 Play will be performed in the Ted Paul Theatre.

 Series opens with showing of "Black Panther" at 9 p.m.
 June 14.

 "Dirty Rotten Scoundrels," based on popular 1988 MGM film, opens summer schedule.

 Game begins at 7:05 p.m. at Franklin Rogers Park in Mankato.

 Camp is to help children in grades kindergarten through fifth grades make gains in literacy and well-being over the summer.